Data-Efficient Indentation Size Effect Correction in Steels Using Machine Learning and Physics-Constrained Neural Network: Results and Discussion

+While the truncated Nix-Gao residual is numerically lower, it is obtained by explicitly discarding all data at~\(h_{c} < 215\)~nm and by fitting across the full multi-load schedule; PCNN-DI achieves its estimate per indentation, utilizing the shallow-contact data that the analytical method is forced to exclude.

-Figure~\ref{fig:loads_valid} presents the per-load prediction error for all four architectures, specifically showing model behavior outside the continuous interpolation regime.
-At intermediate loads (7--150 mN), all non-linear models maintain errors within~\(\pm 0.3\)~GPa.
-However, distinct failure modes emerge at the out-of-boundary testing extremes (3 mN and 375 mN).
-At the 3 mN lower boundary, all architectures exhibit increased variance and a general tendency toward underprediction (\(\Delta H \approx - 0.5\)~to~\(- 0.7\)~GPa).
-Because 3 mN falls below the 5 mN training minimum, the contact enters an extreme ultra-shallow regime where tip apex rounding artifacts compound with maximum ISE inflation.
-This destabilizes the contact stiffness (\(S\)) measurement array, introducing non-linearities into the area-invariant proxies that the models have not been trained to filter.
+Figure~\ref{fig:loads_valid} presents the per-load prediction error for all architectures, isolating model behavior outside the interpolation regime.
+At intermediate loads (7--150 mN), all non-linear models maintain mean errors within approximately~\(\pm 0.3\)~GPa.
+Distinct failure modes emerge at the boundaries.
+At the 3 mN lower boundary, below the 5 mN training minimum, all architectures exhibit increased variance and a tendency toward underprediction: the contact enters an ultra-shallow regime where tip-apex rounding artifacts compound with maximum ISE inflation, destabilizing the stiffness measurement and the derived dimensionless descriptors.

-At the upper boundary (375 mN), Random Forest and XGBoost exhibit severe negative errors exceeding~\(- 1.0\)~GPa.
-Because the validation hardness (\textasciitilde6.08 GPa) is well within the 2.0--8.0 GPa training target range, this failure is not a target variable ceiling.
-Rather, it is an input feature space limitation: tree-based architectures partition the latent space using orthogonal splits.
-When absolute load-dependent inputs (e.g.,~\(P_{\max},W_{\text{tot}},h_{\max}\)) exceed the 350 mN training maximum, the data defaults to the outermost leaf nodes parameterized by the 350 mN distributions.
-This structural clamping prevents trees from tracking further mechanical scaling.
-In contrast, the neural network utilizes continuous weight matrices that scale linearly with absolute load inputs, allowing its representations to extrapolate smoothly into the 375 mN domain.
-The neural network consequently maintains stable predictions across this upper boundary, establishing it as the only robust architecture for load schedules extending beyond training parameters.
+At the upper boundary (275--375 mN), Random Forest and XGBoost exhibit severe negative errors approaching~\(- 0.8\)~GPa.
+Because the validation hardness (6.08 GPa) is well within the 2.0--6.5 GPa training target range, this failure is not a target-variable ceiling but an input-space limitation: tree-based architectures partition the feature space using orthogonal splits, and when absolute load-dependent inputs (\(P_{\max},W_{\text{tot}},h_{\max}\)) exceed the 350 mN training maximum, predictions default to the outermost leaf nodes parameterized by the 350 mN distributions.
+In contrast, the neural network scales continuously with absolute load inputs and remains stable, and the two PCNN variants are structurally insensitive to this boundary: their inputs are dimensionless or group-normalized, and the prediction is anchored to the measured \(H_{\mathrm{app}}\) through the bounded correction, so no absolute load coordinate can push the model outside its trained input domain.
+The PCNN-DI consequently maintains errors within~\(\pm 0.15\)~GPa at both 275 and 375 mN, establishing it as the most robust architecture for load schedules extending beyond the training parameters.

 \hypertarget{boundary-testing-on-fused-silica}{